pachyderm/pachyderm/doc/enterprise/s3gateway.md

            },
      ```

-     Note that both the access key and secret key should be set to your
+     Set both the access key and secret key to your
      Pachyderm auth token.
 If auth is not enabled on the cluster, both should
      be empty strings.